krisk0/razin/README.rst

 ^^^^^^^^^^^^^^^^^^
 Mid-range target is fast HNF computation with an algorithm resembling W.Stein double-determinant.
 Python wrapper is minimalistic and only contains functions required to reach the goal or to test/benchmark/experiment subroutines/algorithms.

 Only FLINT functions will be used for solving hard sub-problems, unless a function from another library (NTL, IML, LinBox, ...) turn to be faster or a serious problem with FLINT discovered.
 Presently components of FLINT wrapped into flint_sage Python package work as they should.
-If you think otherwise, your bug-report is welcome
+If you think otherwise, your bug-report is welcome.

 *I wrote the paragraph above in the morning, to discover in the evening that FLINT is not so good at inverting big matrices as dear old Sage*